“Wow, that is beautiful,” Wyn said appreciatively

 “No need,” she said.
 “We can take you.”

-They raised their arms and pointed and small bubbles of crackling static
+They raised their arms and pointed.
+Small bubbles of crackling static

 light broke off from their own bubbles and got larger and larger.
 The